firstname.lastname@example.org | 01484 472665

 Allen, A., Anderson, K., Bristol, L., Downs, Y., O'Neill, D., Watts, N. and Wu, Q. (2008) ‘Resisting the unethical in formalised ethics: Perspectives and experiences’.
 In: Power in the Academy.
 Stoke on Trent: Trentham Books. pp. 135-152.
 ISBN 9781858564470

-I am a member of the Oral History Society, the Human Development and Capability Association and an Affiliate Member of the Academy of Social Sciences.
+She is a member of the Human Development and Capability Association and an Affiliate Member of the Academy of Social Sciences.